wudanhua/Metro-Navigation/project.md

 User scenario.

-1. Initial state:
+a.
+Initial state:
- |1.
-The client has established the Internet connection.
+1. The client has established the Internet connection;
-        2. The client has started a browser.
+2. The client has started a browser;
 3. The client has opened the web page.

-2. Normal flow:
+b.
+Normal flow:
-        1. The client logs in.
+1. The client logs in;
         2. The client browses sandwiches.
         3. The client selects a sandwich with cheese.

-3. Exceptions:
+c.
+Exceptions:
         1. No connection.
         2. Login fails.
         3. No sandwiches with cheese left.

-4. Other activities at the same time:
+d.
+Other activities at the same time:
         1. The client sees recommendations.
-5. The end:
+e.
+The end:
         1. The client checks out.

-##use case diagram
+##Use Case Diagram

 ![fallback text](UseCaseDiagram.png)

-System architecture
+<b>3.System architecture</b>

 1. Log in.
 A Username and a password are needed, aunthentification response.